pureprofile/android-sdk-pureprofile/README.md

     implementation 'com.facebook.fresco:animated-gif:1.11.0'
 }
 ```
-Also you'll need to add YouTube libfrary to your ``libs`` folder of your current project.
+Also you'll need to add YouTube library to your ``libs`` folder of your current project.
 1. Download YouTube library from [Google](https://developers.google.com/youtube/android/player/downloads/)
 2. Paste it in libs folder inside app folder of project